 As we grow older, the discs of cartilage in our spines dehydrate, turning from spongy and pliable to dry and brittle.
 The outer wall of the disc, known as the annulus fibrosus, can then become susceptible to bulging and cracking.
 If the wall cracks, the inner jelly-like material of the disc (nucleus pulposus) may seep out into the spinal canal, a condition known as a ruptured disc.
 This condition is also frequently called a herniated or torn disc.
 If the disc material impinges upon the spinal cord or nerve root, symptoms of pain at the site of impingement – as well as pain, cramping, weakness, numbness, and tingling in the limbs – may occur.

 Non-surgical and surgical treatments for a ruptured disc may vary, depending on the location of the disc in the spine, how severe your pain is, and whether or not you have any existing health conditions.
 It is best to always consult your physician before starting any course of treatment.
-The following conservative (non-surgical) treatments may be initially recommended by your doctor:
+The following conservative (non-surgical) treatments may be initially recommended by your physician:

 - Medication – Non-steroidal anti-inflammatory drugs (NSAIDs) are often the first line of defense in treating herniated disc pain.
 NSAIDs such as ibuprofen, naproxen, and aspirin can help alleviate initial pain, as well as reduce inflammation if taken regularly over a period of time.
 Other pain medications or muscle relaxants also might be prescribed.